 Let’s get started.

-Information Security is an advanced discipline, meaning you should ideally be good at some other area of tech before entering it.
+In cybersecurity career, Information Security is an advanced discipline, meaning you should ideally be good at some other area of tech before entering it.
 This isn’t required, but it’s common and it’s ideal.
 The three areas that infosec people normally come from are:

 But let’s assume you don’t have a background in any of those, and that you need to start from nothing.
 We need to learn you up, and there are three main ways of doing this: